oracle/graal/docs/tools/insight/Insight-Manual.md

 ## Quick Start

-Get started with an obligatory *HelloWorld* example.
+Get started with an obligatory **HelloWorld** example.
-Create a `source-tracing.js` script with following content:
+Create a script named _source-tracing.js_ with following content:

 ```js
 insight.on('source', function(ev) {